Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/NEW1-partition.md

 ```

 #### Creat partitioning for Windows
-> download resize.zip , reboot to recovery and flash it.
+> download [ModifyPartition.zip](ModifyPartition.zip) , reboot to recovery and flash it.
 >
 > Your Beryllium is ready for modify partitions
 >